 In the oral board exam, you will be asked situational, dynamic-style questions about how you would react in a specific context.
 You will be expected to react in a measured, proportionate, and responsible manner.

-The force continuum is a scale of force – from Level 1 force to Level 5 force – used by police officers to determine how best to react to a situation.
-Its function is to organize a structured and justified response to a situation.
+The force continuum is a scale of force (from Level 1 to Level 5 force) used by police officers to determine how best to react to a situation.
+Its function is to organize a structured and justified response to a given, often complicated response.
 For example – it would be unjustifiable for a police officer to shoot and kill a bystander who wasn’t obeying simple instructions.
-The response must be proportionate to the seriousness of the offense.
+The response should always be proportionate to the seriousness of the offense.

 You cannot react in an irrational and disproportionately aggressive manner if the situation does not warrant that response.

 There are five levels to the force continuum:

 As you go through each level below, think through – in detail – about how you would apply these levels in given contexts.
 The more thinking you do about problem-solving, the better and more refined your approach will become.
 Don’t just imagine situations, realistic or otherwise, in your mind.
 Learn about how the use of force was applied in real-life situations in the news.
 Ask yourself how you would respond and if you would respond differently, why?
 Again, it’s this kind of questioning you can expect during the police interview exam.
 This kind of practice will serve you well.

 In the oral board exam you must justify your actions.
 If you believe a Level 4 response is warranted, you must reasonably and rationally justify that response.
 If you cannot articulate your reasons, you may have decided on an inappropriate use of force.

 Let’s be clear – the presence of a police officer has an enormous impact on surrounding behavior.

 An officer has the capacity to prevent an ongoing crime or to prevent a crime that may otherwise have happened.
 In this way, the presence of a law enforcement officer constitutes “Level 1” on the 6-stepped ladder of the breadth of the force continuum.